okta/okta-oidc-android/README.md

 ### onActivityResult override

 ATTENTION!
-This lib use nested fragment and `onActivityResult` method to receive data from browser.
+This library uses a nested fragment and the `onActivityResult` method to receive data from the browser.
-In case if you override onActivityResult method you must invoke `super.onActivityResult()` method.
+In the case that you override the 'onActivityResult' method you must invoke 'super.onActivityResult()' method.

 ```java
     @Override